- Peel remains a growing Region.

-- Population was higher in all three local municipalities.
+- There was higher population in all three local municipalities.

 Population with Undercount1